taliw-pnw/brag-document/docs/index.md

   - title: "2024"
     details: What progress have I made since I wrote my first Brag Document?
     link: /2024
-  # - title: "2025"
+  - title: "2025"
-  #   details: What new accomplishments have I added to my Brag Document this year?
+    details: What new accomplishments have I added to my Brag Document this year?
+    link: /2025
   # - title: "xxxx"
   #   details: How have my achievements evolved since writing my Brag Document?
   # - title: "xxxx"